 As part of INSET & induction at The Grange school staff will be made aware of the location of emergency equipment & how to use it.
+All Emergency Equipment around school will have clear signage prominently displayed.

 DEFIBRILLATORS can be found at the following locations: